 - Has an increased air suction capacity

-- Has a collection bag for easy disposal
+- It has a collection bag for easy disposal

-- Is very easy to use and comes with a 2 year warranty
+- It is straightforward to use and comes with a 2-year warranty

-- Is limited to use for wood dust only
+- It is limited to use for wood dust only

 - Is quite expensive